Attitude (Sepultura song)

 "Attitude" is a song by Brazilian heavy metal band Sepultura.
 It is the second single from their 1996 album Roots.
 The song remains a concert staple to this day.
 A music video was filmed for the single which features the band performing beside a mixed martial arts cage, in which various people (including businessmen and tribesmen) are fighting whilst being filmed.
-The Gracie family also appear in the video.
+The Gracie family and Danny Trejo also appear in the video.
 At the end of the video, the crowd goes crazy and destroys the cage (which is similar to the end of Nirvana's "Smells Like Teen Spirit" music video) and Max Cavalera destroys his guitar.
 At the very end, the band and the Gracie family are seen taking photos.
 This video can be found on the VHS We Are What We Are, which was later released on DVD as part of Chaos DVD.

 The song's lyrics were written by Max Cavalera's stepson Dana Wells, who also came up with the idea for the video.
 Dana was killed in an automobile accident not too long after the album was released, which was one of the catalysts for Max leaving the band and starting Soulfly, who perform a different version of "Attitude" named "The Song Remains Insane", although using the same set of lyrics.
 This refrain in particular also crops up again in the song "The Doom of All Fires" on Cavalera Conspiracy's debut album Inflikted.

 The song also appears in live form on the band's live releases Under a Pale Grey Sky and Live in São Paulo.